British military rifles: Rifle No. 4 aka the Lee–Enfield rifle

-Rifle, Number 5 and further variants
+Rifle No. 5 and further variants

-In 1943, trials began on a shortened and lightened No. 4 rifle, leading to the adoption in 1944 of the No. 5 Mk I Rifle, or "Jungle Carbine", as it is commonly known.
+In 1943, trials began on a shortened and lightened No. 4 rifle, leading to the adoption in 1944 of the No. 5 Mk I rifle, or "jungle carbine", as it is commonly known.
 The No. 5 rifle was manufactured from 1944 until 1947.

-The end of the Second World War saw the production of the Rifle, No. 6, an experimental Australian version of the No. 5, and later the Rifle, No. 7, Rifle, No. 8, and Rifle, No. 9, all of which were .22 rimfire trainers.
+The end of the Second World War saw the production of the rifle No. 6, an experimental Australian version of the No. 5, and later the No. 7, No. 8, and No. 9, all of which were .22 rimfire trainers.

 Production of SMLE variants continued until circa 1956 and in small quantities for speciality use until circa 1974.
 In the mid-1960s, a version was produced for the 7.62×51mm NATO cartridge by installing new barrels and new extractors, enlarging the magazine wells slightly, and installing new magazines.
 This was also done by the Indian rifle factory at Ishapore, which produced a strengthened SMLE in 7.62 mm NATO, as well as .303 SMLEs into the 1980s.

 Although Mausers and Springfields were being replaced by semi-automatic rifles during the Second World War, the British did not feel the need to replace the faster firing SMLE weapons with the new technology.

 The No. 5 rifle was a favorite among troops serving in the jungles of Malaysia during the Malayan Emergency (1948–1960) due to its handy size, short length and powerful cartridge that was well suited for penetrating barriers and foliage in jungle warfare.
 The No. 5's extensive use in the Malayan Emergency is where the rifle gained its "jungle carbine" title.

+M1 carbine

+During World War II, the British SAS used the M1 and M1A1 carbines after 1943.
+The weapon was taken into use simply because a decision had been taken by Allied authorities to supply .30 caliber weapons from U.S. stocks in the weapons containers dropped to Resistance groups sponsored by an SOE, or later also Office of Strategic Services (OSS), organizer, on the assumption the groups so supplied would be operating in areas within the operational boundaries of U.S. forces committed to Operation Overlord.
+They were found to be suited to the kind of operation the two British, two French, and one Belgian Regiment carried out.
+It was handy enough to parachute with, and, in addition, could be easily stowed in an operational Jeep.
+Other specialist intelligence collection units, such as 30 Assault Unit sponsored by the Naval Intelligence Division of the British Admiralty, which operated across the entire Allied area of operations, also made use of this weapon..
+The carbine continued to be utilized as late as the Malayan Emergency, by the Police Field Force of the Royal Malaysian Police, along with other units of the British Army, were issued the M2 carbine for both jungle patrols and outpost defense.
+The Royal Ulster Constabulary also used the M1 carbine.